 (2) The amount of the lump sum payment to be made under this section shall be determined by the Board which may allow any discount or other allowance it thinks fit.

-[Section 48 8 inserted by No. 43 of 1939 s.
+[Section 48 8 inserted: No. 43 of 1939 s.
 11.]

 49. Interest payable on contributions in arrears